-- 15 Figure 10 shows the results of the detection and attribution analysis using the multimodel ensemble mean, which is calculated as the mean of all model simulations described in Sect.
+Figure 10 shows the results of the detection and attribution analysis using the multi-model ensemble mean, which is calculated as the mean of all model simulations described in Sect.
 2.2, except for the high-solar COSMOS and CESM1 simulations as they include a clearly different forcing.
-All reconstructions and models used were first filtered using a 23 year hamming window. - External forcing is detectable (p < 0.05) in all four reconstructions from the Northern Hemisphere and during all time periods (scaling range always greater than zero; indicating that the level of agreement between the multimodel mean and the reconstructions exceeds that from random control samples significantly).
-The scaling ranges always encompass the scaling factor 1, which shows that the model results are consis- - tent with the reconstructions because they do not need to be scaled up or down.
-The only exceptions are the earliest time period (864-1350) for North America (tree-ring based reconstruction) where only 150 years of data were available and the early European period, which fails the residual consistency check, indicating that the residual that is attributed to internal variability is larger than expected from model simulations, possibly due to non-climatic noise in reconstructions.
-The results for the latter case suggest that Eq.
-(2) (Sect.
-3.5) is violated because the model-reconstruction discrepancy cannot be explained by internal variability alone.
-External forcing is also detectable 5 when the model and reconstruction data from all Northern Hemisphere regions are combined.
+All reconstructions and models used were first filtered using a 23-year Hamming window.

+The response to external forcing is detectable (p < 0.05) in all four reconstructions from the Northern Hemisphere and during all time periods (scaling range always greater than zero, indicating that the level of agreement between the multi-model mean and the reconstructions exceeds that from random control samples significantly).
+The scaling ranges always encompass the scaling factor 1, which shows that the model results are consistent with the reconstructions because they do not need to be scaled up or down.

+The only exceptions are the earliest time period (864- 1350) for North America (tree-ring-based reconstruction), where only 150 years of data were available and the early European period, which fails the residual consistency check, indicating that the residual that is attributed to internal variability is larger than expected from model simulations, possibly due to non-climatic noise in reconstructions.
+The results for the latter case suggest that the basic hypotheses underlying the methodology are violated because the model- reconstruction discrepancy cannot be explained by internal variability alone.
+External forcing is also detectable when the model and reconstruction data from all Northern Hemisphere regions are combined.

 External forcing is not detectable in South America (no scaling ranges significantly larger than 0) and only for certain time periods for Antarctica and Australasia (with fits for Australasia failing the residual consistency check).
 External forcing is also not detectable in the combined Southern Hemisphere reconstruction.
 As well as being undetectable, despite accounting for uncertainty in simulated signals due to variability, the estimated signals are also significantly smaller than simulated.
 Consequently, the models appear to simulate a magnitude and pattern of external forcing in the Southern Hemisphere significantly different from that derived from the PAGES 2k reconstructions.
+This could be due to strong noise in reconstructions swamping the forced response, calibration uncertainty in reconstructions misestimating the magnitude of the forced response, or errors in climate models as discussed below.

-7 Discussion
+6 Discussion

 In the light of the results presented in the Sects.
-4 to 6, we discuss below each of the three questions raised in the introduction.
+3 to 5, we discuss below each of the three questions raised in the introduction.

-7.1 Are the statistical properties of surface temperature data for each individual continent-scale region consistent between simulations and reconstructions?
+6.1 Are the statistical properties of surface temperature data for each individual continent-scale region consistent between simulations and reconstructions?